Bilateral coordination is an important aspect of a child’s physical development and how they use their bodies in everyday activities.

 What Kinds of Activities Require Bilateral Coordination?

-What are some examples of bilateral activities?
+What are some examples of bilateral activities for toddlers and preschoolers?
 The following gross and fine motor actions call for bilateral coordination:

 - Kicking, throwing and catching a ball

 - Stringing beads

 The Three Main Types of Bilateral Movements

 Bilateral movement is made up of three different types.
 These include symmetrical, alternating, and dominant/supporting hand movements.